Cam Rayner: AFL career

 Rayner received the AFL Rising Star nomination for round 15 after kicking two goals and recording nineteen disposals in the Lions' win over at Optus Stadium.
 Rayner had a chance to win the game against in round 20 after being awarded a free kick on a slight angle 30m from goal, but he attempted a kick around the body and his shot went wide to the right for a behind.
 The Lions lost by 3 points.

-On November 5, 2020, Rayner signed a three-year extension with Brisbane, contracting him until the end of 2023.
+On 5 November 2020, Rayner signed a three-year extension with Brisbane, contracting him until the end of 2023.

 In a 2021 pre season clash against the Gold Coast Suns, Rayner ruptured his ACL and missed the entire season.

-Rayner was part of the Brisbane Lions 2024 premiership winning team, kicking a goal and having 16 disposals in a 60 point victory over the Sydney Swans.
+Rayner was part of the Brisbane Lions 2024 premiership winning team, kicking a goal and having 16 disposals in a 60-point victory over the Sydney Swans.

 Statistics

-Updated to the end of finals week 1, 2025.
+Updated to the end of round 22, 2026.